joel515/CourseProject/README.md

 The latest versions of each should suffice.

 ## Test Usage ##
 To use, you will either need to `cd` into the `CourseProject/cplsa` folder, or use the relative or absolute path to the `CourseProject/cplsa/cplsa.py` script.
+The output from either command will be a file titled "CPLSA-<*timestamp*>.out" containing run metadata and a full list of topic/view coverages.

 ### Quick and Dirty ###
 To run the script using the data provided and achieve the optimal coverage results, at least the best results that I had achieved, run the following command: